LewAndrade/Stella/README.md

 # Stella
 ---
-A project to help people manage their home's power condumption
+A project to help people manage their home's power consumption.